640 South State StreetDover, Delaware 19901

 Cranial nerve II (optic nerve).
 This nerve carries vision to the brain.
 A visual test may be given and your child's eye may be examined with a special light.

 Cranial nerve III (oculomotor).
 This nerve is responsible for pupil size and certain movements of the eye.
-Your child's doctor may examine the pupil (the black part of the eye) with a light and have your child follow the light in various directions.
+Your child's healthcare provider may examine the pupil (the black part of the eye) with a light and have your child follow the light in various directions.
 Cranial nerves III, IV, and VI are tested together.

 Cranial nerve IV (trochlear nerve).
 This nerve also helps with the movement of the eyes, in combination with CN VI.